Peripheral Component Interconnect: Delayed transactions

 Devices unable to meet those timing restrictions must use a combination of posted writes (for memory writes) and delayed transactions (for other writes and all reads).
 In a delayed transaction, the target records the transaction (including the write data) internally and aborts (asserts STOP# rather than TRDY#) the first data phase.
 The initiator must retry exactly the same transaction later.
-In the interim, the target internally performs the transaction, and waits for the retried transaction.
+In the interim, the target internally performs the transaction and waits for the retried transaction.
 When the retried transaction is seen, the buffered result is delivered.

 A device may be the target of other transactions while completing one delayed transaction; it must remember the transaction type, address, byte selects and (if a write) data value, and only complete the correct transaction.

 If the target has a limit on the number of delayed transactions that it can record internally (simple targets may impose a limit of 1), it will force those transactions to retry without recording them.
 They will be dealt with when the current delayed transaction is completed.
 If two initiators attempt the same transaction, a delayed transaction begun by one may have its result delivered to the other; this is harmless.

 A target abandons a delayed transaction when a retry succeeds in delivering the buffered result, the bus is reset, or when 2^{15}=32768 clock cycles (approximately 1 ms) elapse without seeing a retry.
 The latter should never happen in normal operation, but it prevents a deadlock of the whole bus if one initiator is reset or malfunctions.

 PCI bus bridges

 The PCI standard permits multiple independent PCI buses to be connected by bus bridges that will forward operations on one bus to another when required.
-Although PCI tends not to use many bus bridges, PCI Express systems use many PCI-to-PCI bridge usually called PCI Express Root Port; each PCI Express slot appears to be a separate bus, connected by a bridge to the others.
+Although PCI tends not to use many bus bridges, PCI Express systems use many PCI-to-PCI bridges, usually called PCI Express Root Port; each PCI Express slot appears to be a separate bus, connected by a bridge to the others.
 The PCI host bridge (usually northbridge in x86 platforms) interconnect between CPU, main memory and PCI bus.